 The Best Medical Alert Systems In The Market Today

 The two dominant medical alert system companies are Philips Lifeline and Life Alert.
 You may already have heard of them through the doctor’s office or from seeing their advertisements.
 They are both good choices for their quality services.
 However, if you are comparison shopping, you definitely want to pay attention to the others as well.
-They offer at least equally high quality services, with possibly lower rates and more flexible terms.
+They offer high quality services, with possibly lower rates and more flexible terms.

 In general, the medical alert systems market is fragmented with dozens of companies.
 For consumers, it’s a great thing because the competition keeps the most serious companies on their toes with both how well they serve the needs of customers as well as their cost and pricing structure.